microsoft/azure-pipelines-tasks/_generated/PublishSymbolsV2_Node20/README.md

 1) Create new branch from master
 2) Use Node v10.24.1 and npm v6.14.12 when building the task (you can use 'nvm' to quickly and easily switch between different Node versions)
 3) Update your changes
-4) Update "package.json" and "_buildConfigs/Node20/"
+4) Update "package.json" and "_buildConfigs/Node20/package.json"
 5) Run command "npm i" at ".\Tasks\PublishSymbolsV2\
 6) Run command at root "npm i"
 7) Run command at root "node make.js build --task PublishSymbolsV2"
 8) Refer files generated at "_build" to test locally
-9) Check-in files changed at ".\Tasks\PublishSymbolsV2\" and files generated at "_generated"
+9) Check-in files changed from ".\Tasks\PublishSymbolsV2\" and files generated from "_generated"

 ```yaml